 It was previously stated that the EH Antenna concept can be applied to any antenna.
 What happens when you add a -90 degree phase shift to a small loop antenna?
-Here is one example - a loop was constructed above the bed of my pick up truck using 1 inch copper pipe.
-The details from a spread sheet are included in the table copied from a spread sheet.
+Here is one example -a loop was constructed above the bed of my pick up truck using 1 inch copper pipe.
+The details from a spread sheet are included in the table below.

 Note the change in values after the loop was converted to an EH Antenna.
 The efficiency increased by a factor of 4.7 from 17.5% to 81.9%.
 The bandwidth increased by the same factor, and the voltage and currents were reduced due to an increase in the Radiation Resistance.
-What is even more interesting, but not shown on the spread sheet, is that the radiation pattern changed from being in the plane of the loop to 90 degrees from the plane of the loop. .).
+What is even more interesting, but not shown on the spread sheet, is that the radiation pattern changed from being in the plane of the loop to 90 degrees from the plane of the loop.
 (This is the fourteenth unique parameter) In other words, a small horizontal loop now radiates vertically with high efficiency.
+This feature allows EH Loop antennas for RFID to be used under shelves in stores to communicate with transponders affixed to items on the shelves.

-CHAPTER 7 - KOR RADIATION
+CHAPTER 7 KOR RADIATION

 This chapter addresses a new concept in radiation that has been named Kor radiation.
 It is only included here to indicate that the EH antenna produces both conventional and Kor radiation.
 (This is the fifteenth unique parameter of the EH Antenna presented in this book).
 Rather than a lengthy discussion on this new physics concept, please see our web site for more detail.
 In concept it is a new discovery by Vladimir, a Russian Physicist, which proves that there are two forms of radiation, not just one as has been the accepted physics theory.
 The new radiation is a magnetic vector without the associated E field.
-This allows Kor radiation to have the fundamental properties of a magnetic field, yet it is actually radiation.
+This allows Kor radiation.
 Therefore, it has several important properties.
-Kor radiation has excellent penetrating properties through water, earth and other media that absorbs conventional radiation and, as a magnetic field, it travels at infinite speed.
+Kor radiation has excellent penetrating properties through water, earth and other media that absorbs conventional radiation (due to the E field component) and, as a magnetic field, it travels at infinite speed.
 Our web site reveals this new physics concept.
 We could not patent a new physics concept, but a patent is pending on Hz antennas that allow use of the radiation.